jdart1/arasan-chess/README.md

 favor selecting moves with a greater degree of randomness.
 - Position learning - true to enable position learning (storing key position results in a file and later retrieving them).
+- Learn file name - name & location of the file to store position learning data
 - UCI_LimitStrength - true or false, default false.
 True to limit the engine playing strength.
 - UCI_Elo - desired playing strength, settable from Elo 1000 to Elo 2600.
 This is